 IELP Admission (Full-time intensive English study)

 The Intensive English Language Program (IELP) at NDSU is designed to help non-native speakers achieve English proficiency.
 Enrollment for IELP students is limited to English classes.
-To be considered for degree-seeking admission with IELP, please see Conditional Admission information.
+To be considered for degree-seeking admission with IELP, please review Conditional Admission information.

-• Spring (January start) - December 1
+Spring Semester (January - May)

 IELP Admission Requirements

 Applications are evaluated on an individual basis.
 The university uses selective criteria in order to assure adequate preparation which will enable students to be successful in their academic pursuits.
 NDSU reviews the following criteria:

 - Academics - All applicants should have a secondary school educational background in the core curriculum of: laboratory science, mathematics, social science and English to be considered for admission.
 Post-secondary course work is also reviewed.
 A secondary/high school grade point average (GPA) of 2.75 (4.0 scale) or the equivalent in core subjects, is recommended.
 Students who do not meet these minimum guidelines will still be considered for admission if there is evidence in the student's academic record that demonstrates a high probability of success.

 - English Proficiency - All applicants must demonstrate English proficiency for admission consideration (see IELP Admission Procedures below).

 - Financial Support - All applicants must submit official documents as evidence of financial support showing available funds equivalent to IELP estimated costs for one year of attendance.

 To be considered for admission, you must submit: